traitecoevo/plant/doc/design.md

 class, privately inherit from this, and then the issue goes away?
 That has the nice effect that the lookup problems go away.

 # Consistency

 init vs contructors
 reset, clear, etc.

+# Callbacks and functors

+There are two basic ways that callbacks are being done -- AdaptiveSpline does it in an ad-hoc way, but the root finding (and the quadrature approach) do the call backs with functors (I guess that the ODE class is doing it a third way!).

+Move everything that make sense over to functors.

 # Alternative models